MetaMask/core/docs/contributing.md

 5. Switch back to your project locally and update `package.json` by replacing the versions for the packages you've changed in your PR using the new version format (e.g. `1.2.3-e2df9b4` instead of `~1.2.3`), then run `yarn install`.
 6. Repeat steps 3-5 after pushing new changes to your PR to generate and use new preview versions.

+#### As an external contributor

-**If you're a contributor** and you've forked this repository, you can create preview versions for a branch (or any arbitrary commit) via scripts:
+If you're a contributor and you've forked this repository, you can create preview versions for a branch (or any arbitrary commit) via scripts:

 1. Navigate to your settings within GitHub and [create a **classic** access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic).
 Make sure to give this token the `packages:read` scope.
 2. Switch to your project locally and add a `.npmrc` file with the following content, filling in the appropriate areas: